 As we are all aware, Millennials take up a very special place in the marketer’s heart.
 We love them, hate them, try desperately to understand them, and when we succeed, reap the benefits tenfold.
 If you read our recent blog post, you learned that although millennials may have a wide variety of interests and beliefs, there are three major things they tend to look for in a brand.
 Our last post talked all about their ties to social media and how an actively engaged brand is one that they are more willing to become loyal to over time.
+In this post, we’ll cover some key charitable brand components from various different companies.
 Now it’s time to look at what else millennials are searching for in a brand.

 Philanthropic Ideals / Authenticity